canhld94/pintos-ee415/project4_doc.md

 >> B1: Copy here the declaration of each new or changed `struct' or
 >> `struct' member, global or static variable, `typedef', or
 >> enumeration.
 Identify the purpose of each in 25 words or less.
+Directory structure
+struct dir
+{
+    struct inode *inode;                /* Backing store. */ struct dir *parent;                 /* parrent of this directory */ off_t pos;                          /* Current position. */
+};

 ---- ALGORITHMS ----

 >> B2: Describe your code for traversing a user-specified path.
 How
 >> do traversals of absolute and relative paths differ?
+Firstly we check the path to see it's absolute path or relative path.
+Absolute path start with '/' and we need to open the working directory at root directory.
+For relative path, we open the working directory at process current directory.
+Then we tokenize the path with '/' and then
 ---- SYNCHRONIZATION ----

 >> B4: How do you prevent races on directory entries?
 For example,